CrucibleMC/Grimoire-Mixins-1.7.10/README.md

 ###### MineFactoryReloaded-Mixin

 * MixinBlockRubberSapling - Disable the big rubber trees, all of them, now they behave like normal rubber trees.
+* MixinTileEntityAutoSpawner - HardCode disable '__spawnExact' from AutoSpawners to prevent dupes
 * Requirements:
   * MineFactoryReloaded Mod